pelias-deprecated/vagrant/README.md

 Tweaking things
 ---------------
-* the vagrant_chef.rb file is your primary means of overriding any default values
+* the pelias_settings.rb file is your primary means of overriding any default values
 * as an example, let's presume you want to load osm data for locations in Italy and Germany:

 #### geonames